NUKnightLab/scenevr-author/README.md

 ## Client development

 Run `npm run watch` to have JS and CSS changes automatically updated.
 Of course, you'll also have to be running the server.
-You can do that with `npm run server`
+You can do that with `npm run start`
 You'll probably want to do this in separate terminal windows so that you can see console output from each separately although we could make an npm script which runs both in parallel.

 Once it's running, go to https://localhost:5000/ in your browser.
 Note that `127.0.0.1` won't work correctly with Google authentication.